isb-cgc/examples-Compute/cwl-deployment/README.md

 ```
 You will be prompted to generate SSH keys, with an optional passphrase.
 Once you are logged in to the cwl-node VM, your prompt should look like ``<user-name>@cwl-node:~$`` rather than ``<user-name>@<project-id>:`` which was your prompt in the Cloud Shell.
 You now have a much more powerful VM with more disk and more RAM at your disposal.

-You can also see this VM from the [Google Console](https://console.developers.google.com/home/dashboard) under Compute Engine > VM instances.
-You can also "STOP" and "DELETE" VM instances from the Console as well as see the machine's IP address and SSH directly to it.
+You can see this VM from the [Google Console](https://console.developers.google.com/home/dashboard) under Compute Engine > VM instances.
+From the Console dashboard, you can "STOP" and "DELETE" VM instances, see the machine's IP address and SSH directly to it.

 The ``cwl-node-startup.sh`` script created a Unix group called ``docker``, and in order to run the sample workflows, you will need to add your user id to this group and restart the docker service.
 This will be a one-time operation on this VM:
 ```
 sudo gpasswd -a ${USER} docker
 ```
-You can use ``whoami`` first to verify your username.
+You can use ``echo $USER`` or ``whoami`` verify your username.
 Now, restart docker:
 ```
 sudo service docker stop ; sleep 5s; sudo service docker start
 ```